sighupio/container-signature-enforcer/DEVELOP.md

 ## Start the environment

 First, you need to start the environment.
-Base environment consist on:
+The base environment consists of:

 - docker-registry
 - notary
 - auth-server
 - cert-manager

-notary, registry and auth-server is configured with certificates issued by cert-manager.
+notary, registry, and auth-server are configured with certificates issued by cert-manager.

 To create this base environment you just need to run: